peteroupc/html3dutil/tutorials/shapes.md

     // scaling, and rotation
     shape.setMatrix(...);

-If getMatrix wasn't called, then when the shape is rendered, it will generate a transformation matrix that has the effect of scaling, then rotating, then translating (shifting) the shape in 3D space.
+If setMatrix wasn't called, then when the shape is rendered, it will generate a transformation matrix that has the effect of scaling, then rotating, then translating (shifting) the shape in 3D space.